 Canker sores are sometimes mistaken for cold sores or other mouth sores, but the difference is quite simple.
 Cold sores can occur on the surface of your lips or mouth.
 Likewise, cold sores can be contagious.
 Neither of these things is true for canker sores.⁵

 It’s largely unknown what causes canker sores in the mouth.
 A few reasons why canker sores show up in your mouth may be due to:⁶

-- A form of allergic reaction to food ingredients or components of toothpastes or mouthwash
+A form of an allergic reaction to food ingredients or components of toothpaste or mouthwash

 Food and vitamins